 7. Create an after-party framework

 While your official program may last 2-3 hours, many of your colleagues will want to stay on and toast with their colleagues.
-Last year, we used the virtual video networking app wonder.me that presents a landscape with multiple areas for people to roam around freely, join group video calls, or connect one-to-one.
+Last year, we used the virtual video networking app wonder.me which presents a landscape with multiple areas for people to roam around freely, join group video calls, or connect one-to-one.

 8. Make it an inclusive and accessible experience

 Making sure all your colleagues feel equally included in the event experience is key.
 You may have colleagues who are not 100% comfortable with their business English.
 Or some colleagues may have a visual or hearing impairment that could impact their experience.
 There are many tools that can help you make the celebration an inclusive experience, from platforms offering different colour contrasts and accessibility features, to live captions and live language interpretation.

 Fun ideas for your virtual end-of-year staff celebration

 - Mixology sessions - Create your own company-themed drinks, send everyone the drink recipes and a shopping list and get a mixologist to teach everyone these cocktails or mocktails live during the event.

 - Virtual photo booth - A great way to get a worldwide team picture, but also to do a photo challenge that fits in with your event theme.